nirmitparikh8/AStar-Path-Planner/README.md

 ## Overview
 This repository demonstrates path planning using the A* algorithm for a mobile robot navigating through a maze-like environment.
 The code generates a scenario with walls and obstacles, plans a path from a specified start position to a goal position, and simulates the robot's movement along the planned path.

-## Requirements
-- MATLAB R2019a or later
-- MATLAB Robotics System Toolbox

 ## Usage
 1. Open MATLAB.
 2. Set the current directory to the location of the script.